-The first step in dollar cost averaging is to set up your funding source.
-That means linking a bank account, credit card or other payment system on the cryptocurrency exchange of your choice.
+The first step in dollar-cost averaging is to set up your funding source.
+That means linking a bank account, credit card, or another payment system on the cryptocurrency exchange of your choice.

-Depending on where you live, it can take anywhere from a few days to a few weeks for your bank account to be fully linked, and until that happens, you will not be able to make any purchases.
-The exchange will verify your bank account by making a few small deposits, and you will need to sign on to enter those amounts.
+Depending on where you live, it can take anywhere from a few hours to a few weeks for your bank account to be fully linked, and until that happens, you will not be able to make any purchases.
+The exchange will verify your bank account by making a few small deposits, and you will need to sign in to enter those amounts.